 • Reviewers describe it as "Life changing!"
 Just $3.99 on Amazon.
 Get your copy HERE

-Wipe your vacuum regularly: Given their job, it’s not surprising that a lot of dirt and dust collects on a vacuum.
+Wipe your vacuum down: Given their job, it’s not surprising that a lot of dirt and dust collects on a vacuum.
 Keep yours dust-free with a soft cloth after each use.
-Check the beater bar housing every month or so for accumulated debris and remove it, using a soft bristled brush if necessary, so you’re not simply spreading dirt when you vacuum.

 Remember: never vacuum up coins, small toys, sharp items or larger pieces of debris.
 These can damage the interior mechanisms of your vacuum, bending the blades and ruining the motor.